oracle/tribuo/README.md

 Tribuo runs on Java 8+, and we test on LTS versions of Java along with the latest release.
-Tribuo itself is a pure Java library and is supported on all Java platforms;  However, some of our interfaces require native code and are thus supported only where there is native library support.
+Tribuo itself is a pure Java library and is supported on all Java platforms;  however, some of our interfaces require native code and are thus supported only where there is native library support.
 We test on x86\_64 architectures on Windows 10, macOS and Linux (RHEL/OL/CentOS 7+), as these are supported platforms for the native libraries with which we interface.
 If